 I WILL go LARPing next season for sure, but not as a character, but as kitchen staff.
 I was asked to come aboard and help out with food preparation!
 On the way back to the city, the three of us chatted and exchanged stories about the weekend.
 Emilie had gone out on Saturday night without me and really started to like LARP, but only at night.
 Amy was able to complete a task she worked really hard on and earn a sword she desperately wanted.

 Each of us enjoyed our experiences for different reasons.
 I went off on this adventure looking for one thing and found another.
-I am glad I stayed and didn’t run away.
-This weekend taught me so much about myself, others, Harpies, Shaman, foam weapons (did you know they have foam bows and arrows too?) and cooking.
-Thanks Amy for inviting me.
+I am glad I stayed and didn’t run away from my first LARP experience.
+This weekend taught me so much about myself, others, Harpies, Shaman, foam weapons (did you know they have foam bows and arrows too?), and cooking.
+Thanks, Amy for inviting me.
 It was a wonderful weekend and please don’t be mad at me for writing this piece, warts and all.

 You can see all my LARP and New York Renaissance Faire photos on my Facebook page.